-We provide further details of these matters throughout this CD&A and particularly in "2019 Named Executive Officer Compensation" beginning on page 36.
+We provide further details of these matters throughout this CD&A and particularly in "2020 Named Executive Officer Compensation" beginning on page 35.

-2019 Say-on-Pay Advisory Vote and Shareowner Engagement
+2020 Say-on-Pay Advisory Vote and Shareowner Engagement

 The Compensation Committee considered the results of the last shareowner advisory vote on executive compensation when reviewing potential changes to PPL's executive compensation program.
-PPL received a shareowner vote of approximately 84% in support of the compensation of our NEOs in response to our say-on-pay proposal at the company's 2019 Annual Meeting.
+PPL received a shareowner vote of approximately 95% in support of the compensation of our NEOs in response to our say-on-pay proposal at the company's 2020 Annual Meeting.

-As part of our annual engagement efforts in the fall of 2019, which included the participation of the independent Chair of the Compensation Committee, we conducted outreach to our larger shareowners to seek their views on our corporate governance practices, including our executive compensation program.
-See "Shareowner Engagement" on page 13 for annual outreach efforts.
-None of the discussions on executive compensation during these meetings suggested any recommended changes to our executive compensation program.
-Taking this feedback into account, the Compensation Committee determined that our executive compensation philosophy, compensation objectives and program design are appropriate and decided not to make any substantive changes to the core design of our program.
-The Compensation Committee, however, did make the changes described below as to the ROE-based performance awards in order to add increased rigor to the ROE goal and ensure that performance-based ROE pays out above target only when PPL's ROE is at or above the 50th percentile of companies in the UTY.
+During our annual engagement efforts in the fall of 2020, which included the participation of the independent Chair of the Compensation Committee, we discussed our corporate governance practices, including our executive compensation program, with a number of our shareowners.
+See "Shareowner Engagement" on page 12 for annual outreach efforts.
+We did not receive recommendations for substantial changes to our executive compensation program.
+Taking this feedback and the significant level of support received for the 2020 say-on-pay advisory vote into account, the Compensation Committee determined that our executive compensation philosophy, compensation objectives and program design are appropriate and decided not to make significant changes to the core design of our program.

-Changes to the Compensation Program for 2019 and 2020
+Changes to the Long-Term Portion of the Compensation Program for 2020 and 2021